Adaptive Insights Survey Reveals CFOs’ Increasing Appetite for Automation

 Automation initiatives are also impacting required skills for finance professionals.
 Whereas two years ago, 78% of CFOs considered proficiency in Excel as the most important skill for their FP&A teams, only 5% feel the same today.
 Looking ahead, only 7% of CFOs list better Excel skills as important for new hires.
-Instead, CFOs rated the ability to be adaptable to new technologies as the top skill for new hires, signaling a shift in desired skillsets for finance professionals in the future.
+Instead, CFOs rated the ability to be adaptable to new technologies as the top skill for new hires, signalling a shift in desired skill sets for finance professionals in the future.

-“We’ve seen CFOs increasingly take on the role of chief data officers in their organizations,” said Jim Johnson, CFO at Adaptive Insights.
-“At the same time, CFOs recognize the limitations in the way they manage and analyze data today and know it will only get worse with the proliferation of more systems with siloed data.
+“We’ve seen CFOs increasingly take on the role of chief data officers in their organisations,” said Jim Johnson, CFO at Adaptive Insights.
+“At the same time, CFOs recognise the limitations in the way they manage and analyse data today and know it will only get worse with the proliferation of more systems with siloed data.
 That’s why Excel skills aren’t ranked as a top skill any longer.
 Proficiency in Excel is a given today.
-The new skills finance leaders need are those that can use technologies to access, analyze, and amplify data for insights to better manage the business.”
+The new skills finance leaders need are those that can use technologies to access, analyse, and amplify data for insights to better manage the business.”